Checklist

 5. Reserve a rental car

-Remember that you will need transportation to and from the airport, your hotel, and the conference location.
-Having a rental car will allow you to drive around “Tinsel Town” and easily go to restaurants, your hotel, or nightlife.
+Remember, having a rental car will allow you to drive around “Tinsel Town” and easily go to restaurants, your hotel, or nightlife.
 (See the Travel page)

 Uber or Lyft may be less expensive options.

-7. Wear “business casual”
+7. Wear business casual

 Your attire should be “business casual” at all conference functions.